kelly-mcguffog/capstone-project/README.md

 ## Setup

-To run this application locally on your machine, follow these steps
+### To run this application locally on your machine, follow these steps:

-* Fork and clone the repository to your local machine using Git:
+Fork and clone the repository to your local machine using Git:

 ```console
 $ git clone git@github.com:your-username/capstone-project.git
 ```

-* Navigate to the project directory:
+Navigate to the project directory:

 ```console
 $ cd capstone-project
 ```

-* Set up the frontend and backend dependencies from the root directory:
+Set up the frontend and backend dependencies from the root directory:

 ```console
 $ npm install --prefix client